boo62/boo62.github.io/blog/writing-models-in-sbml/index.rst

 to 1.49012e-4 actually makes the odeint solver slower; setting relative and absolute to 1.49012e-8 has very little impact on the speed of RaodRunner.simulate().

+We can also start use lots of features in GUI Copasi including fitting with genetic algorithms.